ipfs-shipyard/ipfs-geoip/README.md

 This takes quite a long time to import, but you only need to do it once globally to use the lookup feature.

-and a lookup, for example
+and a lookup, for example, in the example directory

 ```
 node lookup.js QmaFjNciRUCdD9PxdLu22rUjMs5hJGDgCstrthrEXw4akB 8.8.8.8